Seven of Cups meaning

 The Seven of Cups symbolizes confusing decisions, wishful thinking, and temptation due to a lack of morality.
 Delusional ambitions and poor choices are associated with this card.
 It brings a definite feeling of pessimism and negativity.
 The answer is no.

-Keywords: tarot cards, tarot meanings, Seven of Cups tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Seven of Cups tarot card mean, reversed meaning